 I need information about...

 If you have coronary artery disease, coronary artery bypass surgery can help.
 It creates a new pathway around the blocked part of your artery.
 This allows blood to flow past a narrowing or blockage in an artery.
 A healthy blood vessel (bypass graft) from another part of your body is used to create the new pathway.
 If you have more than one blockage, more than one bypass is done.
 For minimally invasive bypass surgery, incisions made in your chest are often much smaller than those made for traditional bypass surgery.

-To get to your heart, one or more incisions must be made in your chest.
+To get to your heart, the surgeon makes one or more incisions in your chest.
 He or she makes an incision over your ribs or breastbone.
-The bones are then moved apart to allow access to the heart.
+The surgeon then moves the bones apart so that he or she can reach the heart.
 Depending on the method your surgeon uses, he or she may also make small incisions near your neck and groin.
 After surgery, the bones are brought back together, and the incisions are sewn up.